Traditional Cape Buffalo Safaris in the Heart of the South African Lowveld

 The lowveld surrounding the Kruger National Park is one of the top hunting areas in South Africa.

 South Africa's lowveld lies wedged between the Drakensberg in the west and Mozambique in the east.
 Large parts of the Kruger National Park fall within this region.
-It is generally regarded as South Africa's finest Big Five area, and is definitely the most productive as far as buffalo, elephant, crocodile and hippopotamus hunting is concerned.
-Several large rivers traverse the savanna, creating an oasis for the wildlife endemic to the lowveld.
+It is widely regarded as one of South Africa’s most iconic hunting safari destinations and is especially well known for Cape buffalo opportunities.
+Several large rivers traverse the savanna, supporting abundant wildlife and creating excellent conditions for tracking and spot-and-stalk hunting.

-We hunt in concession areas not far from Malelaan part of the lowveld just south of the Kruger National Park, as well as concessions around Hoedspruit which lie in the central lowveld to the west of the Kruger National Park.
-The hunting camps and lodges utilized by ASH Adventures in this region of South Africa are of a very high standard.
+We hunt in concession areas not far from Malelane part of the lowveld just south of the Kruger National Park, as well as concessions around Hoedspruit which lie in the central lowveld to the west of the Kruger National Park.
+The hunting camps and lodges utilized by AS Hunting Adventures in this region of South Africa are of a very high standard.

 Lowveld Hunting Camps